-The Gardner brothers make investing simple for over 20 years now.
-Motley Fool offers some of the most popular stock picking service focusing on large-cap and high-growth stocks.
+The Motley Fool has made investing simple for over 20 years now.
+The Motley Fool offers some of the most popular stock picking service focusing on large-cap and high-growth stocks.

-Motley Fool's newsletters' remarkable thing is that the closing price of a stock from the recommendation day is used as a reference point for the portfolio performance.
-That means that subscribers have about 5 hours to buy the recommended stock to get similar results.
+Motley Fool’s newsletters’ remarkable thing is that the closing price of a stock from the recommendation day is used as a reference point for the portfolio performance.
+Subscribers get the trade alert during regular trading hours and have enough time to buy the recommended stock.

 Use the Motley Fool Rule Breakers login and click More and Performance for the detailed performance report of all Motley Fool Rule Breakers stock picks.
 The report includes detailed information about the stock ticker, record date, risk level, market cap, current price, return rate and more.

 A cool feature is the entire history of all stock recommendations.
 Scroll all the way down in the performance tab and select Closed Positions to reveal even already closed positions.
 This way, you can easily copy and paste all the data to Microsoft Excel and proceed with further due diligence.
 This is the best possible transparency subscribers can get with an investment newsletter subscription.